AAGA85/stocks-analysis/README.md

 >*Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior*  -Martin Fowler (Father of Code Smell)

 ## Results
 Prior to start the optimization of our code, it was needed to make a copy of the workbook that was developed in Module2 and attached the “refactored subroutine” using Visual Studio to open the file and copy the scrip to VBA.
-Then using the instructions detailed in this Challenge, I was able to refactor the code and run the macro faster than the original code (≈ 80% of efficiency) as you can see below (visit [GitHub pages]:(
+Then using the instructions detailed in this Challenge, I was able to refactor the code and run the macro faster than the original code (≈ 80% of efficiency) as you can see below (visit [GitHub pages]:(VBA_Challenge.xlsm

 Year 2017